US Congress passes bill to avert partial government shutdown

 “With so many things to take care of in Washington, the last thing the American people need is for the government to grind to a halt.”

-Once the government is funded, albeit temporarily, Democrats will turn their full attention to the need to raise the limit on federal borrowing, which now stands $28.4 trillion.
+Once the government is funded, albeit temporarily, Democrats will turn their full attention to the need to raise the limit on federal borrowing, which now stands 28.4 trillion dollars.

 The US has never defaulted on its debts in the modern era and historically, both parties have voted to raise the limit.
 Democrats joined the Republican Senate majority in doing so three times during Donald Trump’s presidency.